 Roll the patties very lightly in bread crumbs and fry them over moderate heat in olive oil until nice and golden brown on both sides.
 Serve them immediately, with lemon wedges or, if you like with a light tomato sauce.

-NOTES: This is about as casual a dish as you can imagine, so all of the measurements given above are really just suggestions.
+This is about as casual a dish as you can imagine, so all of the measurements given above are really just suggestions.
 The ratio of lamb to chard, about 2:1 above, can vary as you prefer.
 You can use more bread, which adds more binder and makes for a tighter (but softer) mixture.
 And you can add more cheese, which gives the mixture a nice flavor, or omit the cheese if you don’t have on hand or don’t like cheese.
 You can omit the breadcrumbs as well.
 No big deal.
 The above directions assume you’re using some leftover roast lamb that has been well seasoned, say with garlic and rosemary.
 Otherwise, if using an unseasoned roast or even raw lamb, you can add a bit of finely chopped garlic, or sautéed onion or shallot to lend some more flavor.

 Swiss chard (pictured below) has large stalks, which you should trim before parboiling the leaves for about 3-4 minutes in lightly salted water.
 You then refresh the leaves in cold water and squeeze the leaves tightly to remove as much moisture as you can before adding them to the food processor.
 The stalks make for good eating just by themselves, by the way, for example, gratinéed like this cardoon dish.

-For tonight’s dinner, I made a light tomato sauce, seasoned with garlic and rosemary: you sauté the seasonings in abundant olive oil until the garlic is just beginning to brown.
+To serve my lamb and Swiss chard croquettes, I made a light tomato sauce, seasoned with garlic and rosemary: you sauté the seasonings in abundant olive oil until the garlic is just beginning to brown.
 Remove them from the oil and then pass a can of best-quality tomatoes into the pot through a food mill.
 Season with salt, pepper and just a pinch of red pepper flakes.
 Simmer gently for 15-20 minutes.